lllllv-1/dbCNV/README.md

 The results can be seen in the gain_2_predication_result.txt and loss_2_predication_result.txt.

 # 5. Input & output
-Input file format (The columns are separated by TAB key and the header is required):
+Input file format (the header is required):
+Chr Start End Type

 chr13 48611882  49054207	gain